 Tensions rose between the different parties; each of which was eager to seize power.
 There were doubts among the SPD (Social Democratic Party of Germany) on whether to form a republic or a constitutional monarchy.
 Friedrich Ebert, leader of the SPD which was the biggest party at the time, preferred a constitutional monarchy.
 However, his friend and colleague, Philipp Scheidemann, proclaimed the Republic from the balcony of the Reichstag, the German Parliament.
 Scheidemann acted without authorization from his superiors at the SPD due to fears that the communists would seize power.
 He turned out to be right.

 Two hours later, Karl Liebknecht, co-leader of the Spartacus League, also proclaimed the Republic in the streets of Berlin.
-The Spartacus League, led by Liebknecht and Rosa Luxembourg, was a communist movement that had resulted from internal conflict within the SPD.
+The Spartacus League, led by Liebknecht and Rosa Luxemburg, was a communist movement that had resulted from internal conflict within the SPD.
 This league would later become the KPD (Communist Party of Germany).

 The double proclamation of the Republic on the 9th of November 1918 led to a tumultuous winter with internal conflicts between the two parties.
 Eventually, with the help of the German army and the paramilitary militia, Freikorps, the SPD managed to suppress the communist movement and the Spartacus League.
-In this process, both Karl Liebknecht and Rosa Luxembourg were murdered by the Freikorps.
+In this process, both Karl Liebknecht and Rosa Luxemburg were murdered by the Freikorps.
 This led to an unbridgeable break between the SPD and the KPD, which were unable to become allies to stop the rise of the Nazi movement.

 3. 9th of November 1923: The Hitlerputsch, or Beer Hall Putsch